microsoft/pxt/docs/blog.md

 July 12th, 2021 by [Jaqster](https://github.com/jaqster)

 Phew!
 We made it through a crazy remote/hybrid school year!
-Now, with summer weather + vaccines + the 2021 updates to MakeCode for the micro:bit, things are starting to look up!
+Now, with summer weather + the 2021 updates to MakeCode for the micro:bit, things are starting to look up!

 **[Continue reading this blog post](/blog/microbit/2021-release)**